History of American newspapers: Editorials

 The editorial page was assuming something of its modern form.
-The editorial signed with a pseudonym gradually died, but unsigned editorial comment and leading articles did not become an established feature until after 1814, when Nathan Hale made them a characteristic of the newly established Boston Daily Advertiser.
-From that time on they grew in importance until in the succeeding period of personal journalism they were the most vital part of the greater papers.
+The editorial signed with a pseudonym gradually died out, but unsigned editorial comments and leading articles did not become an established feature until after 1814, when Nathan Hale made them a characteristic of the newly established Boston Daily Advertiser.
+From that time on, they grew in importance until, in the succeeding period of personal journalism, they were the most vital part of the greater papers.

 Penny press

+In 1830 the United States had 650 weekly newspapers and 65 daily ones.
+This grew to 1,141 weeklies and 138 dailies by 1840.

 In the 1830s new high speed presses allowed the cheap printing of tens of thousands of papers a day.
-The problem was to sell them to a mass audience, which required new business techniques (such as rapid citywide delivery) and a new style of journalism that would attract new audiences.
-Politics, scandal, and sensationalism worked.
+Selling them to their intended audience required new business techniques (such as rapid citywide delivery) and a new style of journalism to attract new audiences.

-James Gordon Bennett Sr. (1794–1872) took the lead in New York.
-In a decade of unsuccessful effort as a political journalist he had become familiar with the increasing enterprise in news-gathering.
-He despised the upscale journalism of the day—the seriousness of tone, the phlegmatic dignity, the party affiliations, the sense of responsibility.
-He believed journalists were fools to think that they could best serve their own purposes by serving the politicians.
-As Washington correspondent for the New York Enquirer, he wrote vivacious, gossipy prattle, full of insignificant and entertaining detail, to which he added keen characterization and deft allusions.
-Bennett saw a public who would not buy a serious paper at any price, who had a vast and indiscriminate curiosity better satisfied with gossip than discussion, with sensation rather than fact, who could be reached through their appetites and passions.
-The idea that he did much to develop rested on the success of the one-cent press created by the establishment of the New York Sun in 1833.
-To pay at such a price these papers must have large circulations, sought among the public that had not been accustomed to buy papers, and gained by printing news of the street, shop, and factory.
-To reach this public Bennett began the New York Herald, a small paper, fresh, sprightly, terse, and "newsy".
-"In journalistic débuts of this kind", Bennett wrote, "many talk of principle—political principle, party principle—as a sort of steel trap to catch the public.
-We ... disdain ... all principle, as it is called, all party, all politics.
-Our only guide shall be good, sound, practical common sense, applicable to the business and bosoms of men engaged in every-day life."
+James Gordon Bennett Sr. (1794–1872) took the lead in New York with the New York Herald.
+His idea for success rested on the success of the one-cent press established by the New York Sun in 1833.
+To pay at such a price, these papers must have large circulations, be sought among the public that had not been accustomed to buy papers, and gain by printing news of the street, shop, and factory.
+To reach this public, Bennett began the New York Herald.
+"In journalistic débuts of this kind", Bennett wrote, "many talk of principle—-political principle, party principle—-as a sort of steel trap to catch the public.
+We... disdain... all principle, as it is called, all party, all politics.
+Our only guide shall be good, sound, practical common sense, applicable to the business and bosoms of men engaged in everyday life."

 According to historian Robert C Bannister, Bennett was :